Find Errors on Form 1099-MISC - and How to Correct Them

 What is Form 1099-MISC?

 Form 1099-MISC - Miscellaneous Income, must be sent to anyone (not including employees) to whom you paid $600 or more in a calendar year.
-The forms must be provided to payees no later than January 31 of the following year and then filed with the IRS, along with a transmittal form 1096.
+The forms must be provided to payees no later than January 31 of the following year and filed with the IRS on January 31, along with a transmittal form 1096.